 A photo posted by Swell Coffee Co. (@swellcoffeeco_) on

 Swell Coffee is making good coffee in a green way, utilizing recycled materials and L.E.D. lighting at both of their locations.
 Their artisan coffee is direct-trade, sourced from all over the world.
 It’s the perfect place to grab a pre or post surf cup of Joe.
 Their food menu is noteworthy as well, dishes include acai bowls, caprese grilled cheese, and a baby kale salad.
+This is definitely one of the most wholistic San Diego cafés around!

 2. Holsem Coffee